Library About Policies Reserves

 As a service to the students and faculty of Fairfield University, the DiMenna-Nyselius Library offers a reserve section where students can consult materials that are in heavy demand for their classes.
-Library-owned materials, like circulating books, videos, and CD-ROMs may be placed on reserve with no restrictions, as may professors' personal notes, or personal copies of books, videos, and other materials.
+Library-owned books and DVDs may be placed on reserve, as may professors' personal notes, or personal copies of books, videos, and other materials.
 Photocopies and reprints may also be placed on reserve, but with some restrictions, due to copyright law.
 Any materials that violate copyright law, such as unlawful copies or expired off-air tapes will not be accepted.
 It is also not possible to put reference books on reserve.
 In rare cases where an item is determined to be too fragile to withstand the handling to which reserve materials are subjected, the librarian reserves the right to deny a reserves request.

 Gathering the Materials

 You may bring any personal copies or selected library materials to the Library Services & Information Desk along with your reserves list for processing.
-If you prefer not to bring library materials to the Library Services & Information Desk, our staff will retrieve them for you from the circulating stacks.
-However, please be aware that we will be able to process your materials more quickly if you bring all of the items to us yourself.
+If you prefer, our staff will retrieve Library materials for you from the circulating stacks; however please be aware this may increase processing time.

 Information Needed

-the professor's name, the semester during which the materials are to be accessible, the full course name, and the course number.
+• the semester during which the materials are to be accessible

 Personal copies: